Cinnamon Aldercap (Naucoria scolecina)

 Cap, Gills, and Stipe Features

 Naucoria scolecina is a small, wood-inhabiting fungus recognized by its tawny-brown coloration and conical to broadly convex cap, typically measuring between 1 and 4 centimeters in diameter.
 When young, the cap may have a slightly darker center and a moist, glutinous surface, which sometimes dries out with age, rendering a smoother texture.
 The margin is often striate when moist, a trait common to many small agarics.
 The coloration may lighten slightly as the specimen matures.
+This strain grows well in mushroom grow kits as well as monotub systems with minimal maintenance.

 The gills of Naucoria scolecina are adnate to adnexed, moderately crowded, and exhibit a rusty to ochre-brown tone due to the rusty brown spore print.
 The gills can be an identifying feature especially because of their consistent brown coloration and the absence of any bruising or latex.
 The stipe (stem) is slender, approximately 3–7 cm long and 2–4 mm thick, often slightly swollen at the base and covered with fine fibrils or longitudinal striations.
 A partial veil may exist in young specimens but typically vanishes as the fruiting body matures.